 What do Prince William, Matt Le Tissier and the Nescafe coffee woman all have in common?

 They are all said to have enjoyed the rustic charms of The Farmer’s Home in Durley.
-The watering hole in Heathen Street is an old country pub set in the beautiful rural countryside.
+The watering hole in Heathen Street is an old country pub set in the

 The old coaching inn traces back to the 18th century where it was a hospitable stop for travellers to and from the city.